Champion Arias

 Elizabeth Lentz

-Headshot of Elizabeth LentzElizabeth Lentz’s big soprano voice, engaging performances, and unshakable commitment to her practice have set her apart from the very beginning, from her upbringing on a small dairy farm in central Pennsylvania to the world of classical music.
-Elizabeth is passionate about making high level performance art more accessible to students in underserved rural communities, like the one in which she grew up, and hopes to someday contribute to the artistic development of her hometown.
+Headshot of Elizabeth LentzElizabeth Lentz’s engaging performances and unshakable commitment to her practice have set her apart from the very beginning, from her upbringing on a small dairy farm in central Pennsylvania to the world of classical music.
+Elizabeth is passionate about making high level performance art accessible to students in underserved rural communities and hopes to someday contribute to the artistic development of her hometown.

-Elizabeth fostered her musical ambitions from an extremely young age, playing the piano, violin, and flute by the time she finished elementary school.
-Classical singing is where she found her niche, particularly the operatic genre and its performance.
-Elizabeth hopes to play a role in keeping the operatic genre alive by making it more accessible to a wide variety of audiences.
+Elizabeth fostered her musical ambitions from a young age, playing the piano, violin, and flute.
+Classical singing, though, is where she found her niche, particularly the operatic genre.
+Elizabeth hopes to promote opera’s accessibility to a wide variety of audiences.

 Valarie Miles